brandontlocke/neatline-msudh-workshop/readme.md

 #Neatline
+*This workshops presumes some famililiarity with Omeka and skips over some important concepts in adding items to Omeka.*
 Produced by Brandon Locke
 ##What can you do with Neatline?
 [Neatline](http://neatline.org/) is an exhibit-buiding framework that makes it possible to create beautiful, complex maps and connect them with timelines.
+Neatline is great for developing spatial and temporal narratives to illustrate how events unfolded over time and space.
 Neatline is built as a suite of plugins for the Omeka, a digital archive-building framework that supplies a powerful platform for content management and web publication.

-Neatline is great for developing spatial and temporal narratives to illustrate how events unfolded over time and space.
-This tutorial is intended for individuals interested in developing a Neatline-only project - if you are interested in developing a digital collection with Neatline integration, make sure to see our guide on [Omeka](/omeka) as well.

 ###Examples
 ####Undergraduate-developed Projects